StereoNinja/StereoNinjaFPGA/README.md

 Videostream from IMX219 to HDMI 640x480 at 60FPS working in greyscale

-make prog_pass_through in /src folder for HDMI Stream
+make prog_pass_through in /src folder for passthrough from IMX219 to HDMI Stream

     need to Init Camera by pressing F2 than F1 on ULX3S